puspitachy/Building-an-web-app-for-Sentiment-Analysis/README.md

 Logistic regression,SVM Model and Gaussian naive bayes Model used for finding out which model perform best.

-Model whuch oerform best has been hypertuned for more good performence.
+Model which perform best has been hypertuned for more good performence.